awsdocs/aws-config-developer-guide/doc_source/configlimits.md

 | Maximum number of AWS Config Rules per conformance pack | 130 | No |
 | Maximum number of AWS Config Rules per account across all conformance packs | 150 | No |

+**Note**
+AWS Config rules in conformance packs count in the limit for the Maximum number of AWS Config Rules per Region per account\.

 **Organization Conformance Packs**